-a Do not enter controlled airspace unless properly authorised.
+Do not enter controlled airspace unless you have a clearance.
 You might have to orbit and wait for permission.
 Keep out of Danger and other Prohibited Areas.
-If you need to transit, contact the Danger Area Crossing and Information Services.
+If you need to transit, contact the Danger Areas Crossing and Information Services.

-b Use the Lower Airspace Radar Service (LARS) which is available from many RAF and civil aerodromes, particularly on week days.
+Use the Lower Airspace radar Service (LARS), which is available from many RAF and civil aerodromes, particularly on week days.
 It may prevent you from getting a nasty fright from military or other aircraft.

-c A Radar Advisory Service (RAS) will tell you about conflicting aircraft and offer avoidance advice.
-If you take alternative action or consider no action necessary, then you must tell the controller.
+A Radar Advisory Service (RAS) will tell you about conflicting aircraft and offer avoidance advice.
+If you take alternative action or consider no action necessary then you must tell the controller.
 A Radar Information Service (RIS) gives you details of conflicting aircraft, but you have to decide if avoiding action is necessary.
 Make sure you know which service you are receiving.
 Pilots are always responsible for their own terrain and obstacle clearance.
-(See Safety Sense Leaflet 8D 'ATC Services Outside Controlled Airspace'.)

-d Allocation of a transponder code does NOT mean that you are receiving a service.
+Allocation of a transponder code does NOT mean that you are receiving a service.

-4.7 En-route Diversion
+En-route Diversion

-a You must not lose sight of the surface unless appropriately qualified, in current practice, and flying a suitably equipped helicopter.
+You must not lose sight of the surface unless appropriately qualified, in current practice, and flying a suitably equipped helicopter.
 Don't fly above clouds unless they are widely scattered and you can remain in sight of the surface.

-b If you encounter deteriorating weather turn back or divert before you are caught in cloud.
-A 180° turn in cloud can easily become a death spiral!
+If you encounter deteriorating weather turn back or divert before you are caught in cloud.
+A 180 degree turn in cloud or a speed change can easily become a death spiral!

-c Stick to your planned Safety Altitude.
-Many pilots have come to grief because a lowering cloud base has forced them lower and lower into the hills.
+Stick to your planned Safety Altitude.
+Many pilots have come to grief because a lowering cloud base has forced them lower and lower into hills.
 You MUST avoid 'scud running'.

-d If conditions get worse, eg 1,000 ft cloud base and 3 km or less visibility turn back, divert or make a precautionary landing before entering cloud.
-Don't PRESS ON - LAND ON!
+If conditions get worse, e.g. 1,000 ft cloud base and 3 km or less visibility turn back, divert or make a precautionary landing before entering cloud.
+Don't Press On!

-e An occasional weather check from VOLMET is always worthwhile.
+An occasional weather check from VOLMET is always worthwhile.

-f Divert if the periodic cruise check, such as FREDA (fuel, radio, engine, DI, altimeter) indicates you won't have 45 minutes fuel reserve at destination.
+Divert if the periodic cruise check, such as FREDA (Fuel, Radio, Engine, DI, Altimeter) indicates you won't have 30 minutes fuel reserve at destination.